 - The idea for Sid’s character came from the filmmakers’ experiences with childhood bullies.

-- Sid’s line “I’m not a toy” is a nod to the main theme of the Toy Story franchise, the toys’ desire to be played with and their fear of being discarded.
+- Sid’s line “I’m not a toy” is a nod to the central theme of the Toy Story franchise, the toys’ desire to be played with and their fear of being discarded.

 - Sid’s toy-maiming hobby was toned down in the final film, as the filmmakers felt it was too disturbing for young audiences.